docsforadobe/after-effects-plugin-guide/docs/effect-details/working-with-paths.rst

 Vertices
 ================================================================================

 Path vertices are more complex than simple points.
-All member variables are PF_FpLongs (doubles), and are in the layer’s coordinate space.
+All member variables are PF_FpLongs (doubles), and are in the layer's coordinate space.

 ----